dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2170: Information blending may blur truth and fiction lines.
+### T2170: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|